-E2E is a trademark of Texas Instruments.
+Switchers Made Simple, E2E are trademarks of Texas Instruments.
 WEBENCH is a registered trademark of Texas Instruments.

-Switchers Made Simple, Simple Switcher are registered trademarks of dcl owner.
+Switchers Made Simple is a registered trademark of dcl_owner.
 All other trademarks are the property of their respective owners.

+Copyright © 1998-2019, Texas Instruments Incorporated